Buy-Sell Agreements

 Case Study 1: Life Insurance-Funded Buy-Sell Agreement

-A small manufacturing company with three equal partners decided to implement a buy-sell agreement to ensure a smooth transition in the event of a partner's departure or retirement.
+A small manufacturing company with three equal partners decided to implement a Buy-Sell Agreement to ensure a smooth transition in the event of a partner's departure or retirement.
 They chose to fund the agreement using life insurance policies on each partner's life, with the company as the beneficiary.
 This approach provided a reliable and predictable source of funding, and the tax-free life insurance payouts allowed the remaining partners to quickly purchase the departing partner's share without disrupting the company's operations.
 The life insurance premiums were also tax-deductible, helping to offset the cost of the coverage.

 Case Study 2: Self-Funded Buy-Sell Agreement (Sinking Fund)